Spectral Capital Announces Transformation Into A Deep Quantum Technology Platform

 Plasmonic System-On-a-Chip (SOC)

-Spectral's miniaturized plasmonic SOC technology will redefine the potential of its Vogon Cloud data centers, enabling near-light-speed processing at room temperature.
-These chips will power Spectral's edge and hybrid compute data centers across 16 global regions , which will also serve as test beds for sustainable quantum computing.
+Spectral's miniaturized plasmonic SOC technology redefines the potential of its Vogon Cloud data centers, enabling near-light-speed processing at room temperature.
+These chips will power Spectral's edge and hybrid compute data centers across 16 global regions, which will also serve as test beds for sustainable quantum computing.

 “This innovation addresses the global call for environmentally friendly quantum solutions, reducing infrastructure costs while increasing processing power,” Brehm emphasized.